Balochistan Govt To Set Up Driving Academy In Quetta - UrduPoint

 Balochistan Govt To Set Up Driving Academy In Quetta

-The move would eventually curtail the number of road accidents in the city, an official of the Balochistan government said on Monday.
+The move would eventually curtail the number of road accidents in the city, an official of the Balochistan government told APP.

-He said the project had already been included in the Annual Development Programme, which would soon be approved by the Development Working Party (DWP).
+He said the project had already been included in the Annual Development Programme, which would soon be approved by the Provincial Development Working Party (PDWP).

-He said the Balochistan government had given approval to set up Traffic Engineering Bureau, a department for improvement of traffic system and road infrastructure.
+He said the Balochistan government had given approval to set up Traffic Engineering Bureau, a department for improvement in traffic system and road infrastructure.

 The official said the provincial government had already taken measures to improve traffic system and road infrastructure for the safety of road users.